The Short Answer

 VPN for Linux distros

-Step 2) Install NordVPN,
+Step 2) Install NordVPN using this command:

 sh <(curl -sSf https://downloads.nordcdn.com/apps/linux/install.sh)

-Note: The installation process will take 2-3 minutes, depending on your network speed
+Note: The installation process will take 2-3 minutes, depending on your network speed.

 VPN for Linux distros